2020 Solo 401(k) Contribution Deadline

 What You Should Be Doing Now to Prepare

 Even though employer and employee contributions can be extended until the company tax return deadline, you will still need to file a W2 for your “employee” wages by January 31, 2021.
 This W2 details your wages and deductions for employee retirement plan contributions in box 12.
 At the very least, you should determine the amount you plan to contribute by this deadline.

 Here’s an example of how Solo 401(k) contributions might work out:

-Josephine is 33 years old and set up a single-member LLC Solo 401(k) for her Etsy business in 2020.
-Josephine earned $120,000 in net income for the year — $50,000 in W2 wages and $70,000 in taxable K-1 business profits.
+Josephine is 33 years old and set up a sole proprietorship Solo 401(k) for her housekeeping business in 2020.
+Josephine paid herself a wage of $50,000 for the year.
 She hasn’t made her contributions yet, but she wants to now to reduce her taxable income for the year and save for retirement.
 She can max out her 2020 Solo 401(k) contribution limit by:

 Contributing as an Employee

 Josephine plans to save $19,500 by the tax filing deadline of May 18, 2021, which will reduce her W2 taxable income from $50,000 to $30,500.
 Assuming she is in a 20% federal tax bracket and a 5% state tax bracket, she’d save $4,450 in tax liability for the year AND setup a considerable nest egg that will compound interest for the next 30+ years.
 Way to go, Josephine!

 Contributing as an Employer